 Access to the site will be via the nearby Aldergrove Crescent, with the access roadway being constructed in such a way that the speed of vehicle movement will be greatly reduced by speed reduction measures.

-Further consultations with local residents are to take place shortly to identify the most suitable location for the play areas and the type of equipment to be installed.
+Further consultations with local residents are to take place shortly to identify the most suitable location for the play area and the type of equipment to be installed.

-Residents of the estate have already formed a Land Trust and obtained agreement in principle from the City Council for the transfer of land to them.
+Birchwood Area Community Land Trust Limited has obtained agreement from the City Council for the transfer of land to the trust.

 Long Term Benefits